The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \begin{proof} By \cref{lem:ELDindecomposable}, the framework $\fw$ is indecomposable if and only if $\ELD$ is a complete graph, and by \cref{lem:WclusterGraph}, this is equivalent to $\ELD$ being connected. \end{proof}

-This is a particular case of the following more general results.
-We will not study them in detail because we concentrate on indecomposability, but see \cref{sec:Application} for applications of these theorems, and more general results on deformation cones obtained via the indecomposability graph.
+This is a particular case of the following more general result.
+We will not study it in detail here because we concentrate on indecomposability, but see \cref{sec:edgedecomposable,sec:constructions} for applications of such theorems, and more general results on deformation cones obtained via the indecomposability graph.
+Our stronger indecomposability results will also translate into similar bounds for the dimension of the deformation space.

-\begin{proposition} For a framework $\fw$, the dimension of $\DefoCone[\fw]$ is bounded above by the number of connected components of $\ELD$. \end{proposition}
+\begin{theorem} For a framework $\fw$, the dimension of $\DefoCone[\fw]$ is bounded above by the number of connected components of $\ELD$. \end{theorem}

-\begin{proof} If $\c C = (C_1, \dots, C_r)$ are the connected components of $\ELD$, then $\DefoCone[\fw]$ belongs to the linear subspace $\bigcap_{C_i\in \c C}\{\b\lambda ~;~ \lambda_{e} = \lambda_{f} \,\text{ for }\, e,f \in C_i\}$, whose dimension is $|\c C|$. \end{proof}
+\begin{proof} If $\c C = (C_1, \dots, C_r)$ are the connected components of $\ELD$, then $\DefoCone[\fw]$ belongs to the linear subspace $\bigcap_{C_i\in \c C}\{\b\lambda ~;~ \b\lambda_{e} = \b\lambda_{f} \,\text{ for }\, e,f \in C_i\}$, whose dimension is $|\c C|$. \end{proof}